Restaurant in San Francisco, United States

 What to Expect

-The Little Chihuahua occupies a direct position in San Francisco's Mexican dining scene: accessible, neighbourhood-rooted, and priced well below the $$$$ tier that defines most of the city's attention-grabbing restaurants.
+The Little Chihuahua occupies a direct position in San Francisco's Mexican dining scene: accessible, neighbourhood-rooted, priced well below the $$$$ tier that defines most of the city's attention-grabbing restaurants.
 For diners who have been once and are returning, the drinks program is worth a closer look.
-Mexican-leaning bar programs in this price range typically centre on agave spirits, and a well-put-together margarita or mezcal cocktail can be the reason to come back even when the food is familiar.
+Mexican-leaning bar programs in this price range typically centre on agave spirits, a well-put-together margarita or mezcal cocktail can be the reason to come back even when the food is familiar.
 If you have visited before and stuck to food alone, the bar is the next thing to try.

 At this price point and location, The Little Chihuahua is not competing with the tasting-menu circuit.
-It competes with other casual taquerias and neighbourhood Mexican restaurants across the Mission, the Castro, and the Haight.
+It competes with other casual taquerias and neighbourhood Mexican restaurants across the Mission, the Castro, the Haight.
 The Divisadero corridor has enough foot traffic and locals who treat it as a repeat destination that the place does not need to rely on tourists or destination diners to fill seats.
 That tells you something useful about its consistency.

 For context on where this fits in a broader San Francisco dining trip, the city's high-end options span progressive American at Lazy Bear, modern French at Atelier Crenn, and Californian-inflected tasting menus at Saison.
 The Little Chihuahua is the counterpoint to all of that: no reservations anxiety, no dress code calculus, no three-figure bill.
 Browse our full San Francisco restaurants guide, our San Francisco bars guide, and our San Francisco experiences guide to round out your trip.